sessionm/ios-smp-example/README.md

 For more info on a specific project, see the README.md file located under that project's directory.

 By default, the example apps interface with a demo environment hosted by SessionM that contains preloaded sample data.
-To test an app in your own environment, set your SessionM Platform API key and server URL with the `SessionMAPIKey` and `SessionMServerURL` keys in the app's `Info.plist` file:
+To test an app in your own environment, set your SessionM Platform API key and server URL with the `appKey` and `serverEndpoint` keys in the app's `SMPConfig.plist` file:

 ```
-<key>SessionMAPIKey</key>
+<key>appKey</key>
 <string>YOUR_API_KEY</string>
-<key>SessionMServerURL</key>
+<key>serverEndpoint</key>
 <string>YOUR_SERVER_URL</string>
 ```

 For info on more SessionM Platform features, please [email us](mailto: devsupport@sessionm.com) directly.

-For SessionM Platform SDK documentation, see https://mmc.sessionm.com/docs/mmc-sdk/
+For SessionM Platform SDK documentation, see https://docs.sessionm.com/mmc-sdk/?swift

 LICENSE: MIT